MiguelCarranza/bentheshark/README.md

 ### Configuration

 * Install **PostgreSQL** however you want.
-A good option if you're kind of clumsy with this things, and you work on OSX is [Postgres.app](http://postgresapp.com/) by @mattt.
+A good option if you're kind of clumsy with these things, and you work on OSX is [Postgres.app](http://postgresapp.com/) by @mattt.
 * Type this in your `psql` terminal:
 ```sql
 CREATE USER ben_the_shark WITH createdb password 'sharky';